Alum, NDMU Class of 2018English, Communication Arts, Women's Studies

 Overall, I feel extremely prepared to be a full time teacher next year.
 The program is exactly what I wanted: fast paced, a lot of time in the classroom, and rigorous classes.
 Getting a masters in 10 months can be difficult, but worth the stress!

-Student, NDMU Class of 2019RN to BSN, MSN - Leadership in Nursing Administration
+Student, NDMU Class of 2019RN to BSN, Nursing - Leadership in Nursing Administration

 Zakk is one of 50 recipients from hundreds of nominees for Baltimore Magazine’s “Best of Baltimore,” issue.
 “This distinction means so much to me, it is hard to express,” says Arciaga.
 “It is such an amazing feeling to be recognized by your peers and nominated for just doing what you do.”